krzemienski/awesome-from-stars/README.md

 * [radianttap/Coordinator](https://github.com/radianttap/Coordinator): Implementation of Coordinators app design pattern.
 * [github/copilot-docs](https://github.com/github/copilot-docs): Documentation for GitHub Copilot
 * [aaamoon/copilot-gpt4-service](https://github.com/aaamoon/copilot-gpt4-service): Convert Github Copilot to ChatGPT
-* [intitni/CopilotForXcode](https://github.com/intitni/CopilotForXcode): The missing GitHub Copilot, Codeium and ChatGPT Xcode Source Editor Extension
+* [intitni/CopilotForXcode](https://github.com/intitni/CopilotForXcode): The first GitHub Copilot, Codeium and ChatGPT Xcode Source Editor Extension
 * [willowtreeapps/cordux](https://github.com/willowtreeapps/cordux): None
 * [cheshire-cat-ai/core](https://github.com/cheshire-cat-ai/core): Production ready AI agent framework
 * [datarhei/core](https://github.com/datarhei/core): datarhei Core is management for FFmpeg processes without development effort.
 Whether your streaming has one viewer or a million, we have the tools to help you develop, deploy and manage any video project at any stage.
 We've solved the challenging problems so you can focus on your application, not your infrastructure.